 Sloan, Anna (Ph.D.)
 Learning Gender at Nunalleq: Archaeological Applications of Yup’ik Knowledge.
 (Chair)

 Smith, Ross (Ph.D.)
 Establishing Baselines in the Changing Arctic: Using Archaeofaunal Records of Human/Fish Interactions to Document Pre-contact Alaska Native Subsistence Fisheries and Pre-industrial Fish Populations in Northern Alaska.
 (Chair)

 Wellman, Hannah P. (Ph.D.)
-Topic: Marine Mammal Remains in North Pacific Archaeological Sites.
+Topic: Marine Mammal and Bird Remains in North Pacific Archaeological Sites.
 (Chair)

 Robert D. Clark Honors College Theses Committees, completed:

 Bouknight, Aletheia (2012) Analysis of Bird Remains from the Bergen Site (35-LK-3175) in the Fort Rock Basin, Oregon. (co-advisor).

 Damon, Katherine (2012) Theory and Interpretation in Rock Art: an Examination of the Birthing Figure Panels of Tsaagaan Salaa/Baga Oigor. (advisor).

 Kobel, Christina (2001) The Pistol River Archaeological Site: Analysis of a Private Collection. (advisor).